649000/warranty-tracker-api/api/README.md

 **Lambda Optimization** - Document cost analysis comparing JVM vs native runtimes, including cold start frequency and execution duration metrics.

 **S3 Lifecycle Policies** - Implement intelligent tiering and lifecycle policies to automatically move old receipts to cheaper storage classes (S3-IA, Glacier).

-**Reserved Capacity** - Analyze usage patterns to identify opportunities for RDS reserved instances and Lambda provisioned concurrency where cost-effective.

-## Related Projects

-This API was originally built with Spring Boot.
-The migration to Quarkus was driven by the need for better serverless performance and native compilation support.
-The original Spring Boot version can be found in the project history.

-For more information about Quarkus features and guides, visit https://quarkus.io/